maziac/asm-code-lens/README.md

 The extension is called "ASM Code Lens".

 It supports the following assembler file suffixes by default:
-.asm, .s, .inc, .a80.
+.asm, .s, .inc, .a80, .list, .lis, .z80.
 Others are configurable.
+(Configuration not possible for syntax highlighting.)

 ## Hexadecimal Calculator